Nicole-Lu-123/ProgramAnalysis/MILESTONES.md

 We always got refreshed ideas after the group meeting.
 Realizing the analysis between two commits puts a lot of pressure on us since we just started our work.

-- Here is some changes:
+- Here are some extra changes:

 For the analysis part, we would find out which method has for-loops in the function body.
 And finally shows the all the methods with different colors which represents if the number of the for-loops, for example, if there is no for-loop, the color of object representing as method is white, if there are 2 for-loops then the color is grey.